+ULIC remakent of is proposed to be oridertaken by him, in Form No. 34DA

-' ' 39.
-Provisions relating to advance ruling are prov ided in sectio ons
+39. Pro visions relating to advance ruling are provided in sections

-- a.
+a.
 80C to 80U

-- b.
+b.
 245A to 245L

-- c.
+c.
 237 to 245

-- d.
+d.
 245N to 245V

+Rec ison:

-Provisions relating to advance ruling are provided in sections 245N to 245V.
+Pro visions relating to advance ruling are provided in sections 245N to 245V.

-- 40. If the amount of income in respect of which the penalty is imposed or imposable for the relevant year(s) exceeds ₹ , then no order reducing or waiving the penalty under section 273A(1) shall be made by the Principal Commissioner or Commissioner, except with the previous approval of the Principal Chief Commissioner or Chief Commissioner or Principal Director General or Director General, as the case may be
+40. exc Prin ne amount of income in respect of which the penalty is imposed or imposable for the relevant year(s) eeds ₹, then no order reducing or waiving the penalty under section 273A(1) shall be made by the cipal Commissioner or Commissioner, except with the previous approval of the Principal Chief Commissioner Chief Commissioner or Principal Director General or Director General, as the case may be

-- a.
+a.
 1,00,000

-- b.
+b.
 2,00,000

-- c.
+c.
 5,00,000

-- d.
+d.
 10,00,000

+Rec ison:

-If the amount of income in respect of which the penalty is imposed or imposable for the relevant year or, where such disclosure relates to more than one year, the aggregate amount of such income for those years exceeds a sum of ₹ 5,00,000, no order reducing or waiving the penalty under section 273A(1) shall be made by the Principal Commissioner or Commissioner, except with the previous approval of the Principal Chief Commissioner or Chief Commissioner or Principal Director General or Director General, as the case may be.
+wheexc by ne amount of income in respect of which the penalty is imposed or imposable for the relevant year or, ere such disclosure relates to more than one year, the aggregate amount of such income for those years eeds a sum of ₹ 5,00,000, no order reducing or waiving the penalty under section 273A(1) shall be made the Principal Commissioner or Commissioner, except with the previous approval of the Principal Chief mmissioner or Chief Commissioner or Principal Director General or Director General, as the case may be.

-41. Principal Commissioner or Commissioner of Income-tax is empowered to grant relief from penalty to taxpayers in genuine cases.
+41. cipal Commissioner or Commissioner of Income-tax is empowered to grant relief from penalty to taxpayers enuine cases.
 Such power is granted under section 273A and section

-- a.
+a.
 273B

-- b.
+b.
 273AA

-- c.
-273
+C. 273

-- d.
+d.
 274